ISAE 3402: Scope, Types and SOC classification

 ISAE 3402 is a SOC 1 engagement.
-SOC is an acronym coined by the American Institute of Certified Public Accountants (AICPA) for service organizations controls, and was re-coined in 2017 as system and organizational controls.
+SOC is an acronym coined by the American Institute of Certified Public Accountants (AICPA) for service organization controls, and was re-coined in 2017 as system and organizational controls.
 AICPA has defined three types of SOC reports: SOC 1, SOC 2, and SOC 3.
 SOC 1 is an abbreviation for SOC for Service Organizations: ICFR.
 SOC 2 is an abbreviation for SOC for Service Organizations: Trust Services Criteria.
 SOC 3 is an abbreviation for SOC for Service Organizations: Trust Services Criteria for General Use Report.

-SOC 2 engagements are performed on the basis of the more general ISAE 3000, whereas SOC 1 engagements are performed on the basis of ISAE 3402 (see above).
+SOC 2 engagements are performed based on the more general ISAE 3000, whereas SOC 1 engagements are performed based on ISAE 3402 (see above).
+Like SOC 1, a SOC 2 audit can be issued as a Type I report, which evaluates the design of controls at a specific point in time, or a Type II report, which assesses their operating effectiveness over a period of 3 to 12 months.
+While a Type I audit focuses on documentation and design, a Type II audit requires sustained evidence of the operation of continuous controls, such as monitoring logs and incident reports.

 Definitions

 In order to be able to read and understand an ISAE 3402 report, some core terms are essential: